advait1226/WeMeet/README.md

 ## Running the Server

-1. To start the WeChat server, use the following command:
+1. To start the WeMeet server, use the following command:

 ```bash
 `nodemon server1.js`